matthewbasil/homeschooling/README.md

 ## Reading

 As preparation we taught sight words and letter sounds while reading books to X for about a year before he started to read.
 When we were ready for formal teaching, we used Memoria Press's [First Start Reading][firstStart] together with the colored Primary Phonics readers (not published by MP but available from them).
 It worked.
 We didn't end up using Classical Phonics directly (which is also part of the MP curriculum) but my wife found it helpful (I have an undergrad degree in linguistics, so I didn't really need it).
+After going through the phonics readers we went through a few grades of the standard books in the Memoria Press curriculum, then switched to just having him read whatever he felt like.

-Now that he reads well we use the grade-level books in the Memoria Press curriculum as a baseline and add more to supplement.
-We also use MP's spelling curriculum intermittently.
+We used MP's spelling curriculum intermittently but haven't done much with it lately.

 ## Spanish